Naan Kadavul: Filming

 The photo shoot of the film was held in August 2006 with Arya and Bhavana and images of Arya were released showing him in different postures of Yoga including Sirasasanam and Padmasanam.
 The film's first schedule began later that month in Nazarethpettai, near Chennai.
 Shoots continued in Kasi and Varanasi in January 2007, with Arya opting against working in any other films till Naan Kadavul was complete.
 Producer Thennapan also backed out of the film in early 2007 but Srinivasan of Vasan Visual Ventures took over swiftly.

 Bhavana also walked out of the film in early 2007 as she was unable to allot dates for the film and a search for another new cast member began.
 Meenakshi, Anjali and Parvathy Thiruvothu were heavily linked to the role to replace Bhavana, but Bala opted against selecting either.
 Subsequently, Karthika, who had been seen in small budget films such as Thootukudi and Pirappu, was booked as heroine and she was made to beg in the streets of Periyakulam during an audition.
 However Bala was still unimpressed.
 Hindi actress, Neetu Chandra, was flown down to Theni for a test shoot but Bala felt she did not have the looks for the role of a beggar girl.
 Actress Pooja was later finalised as lead actress in September 2007 and joined the sets of the film in Periyakulam in late 2007.
 She revealed that she went to the audition of the film only after being compelled by director Seeman and thought twice about accepting the film due to her commitments in a Sinhalese film, before the producer of that film released her from her contract.

 Soundtrack

-This film features 7 songs composed by Ilaiyaraaja.
-The audio was released on 1 January 2009.
+The songs were composed by Ilaiyaraaja.
+The audio was released on 1 January 2007.
 Lyrics have been penned by Vaali except for the track Pitchai Paathiram which has been penned by Ilaiyaraaja himself and the title song "Maa Ganga" written by Bharath Achaarya.
 The song "Matha Un Kovilil" was reused from Raja's own song which he had composed for Achchani (1978).